carpentries-incubator/hpc-intro/_episodes/15-transferring-files.md

 > copying with `-r` can take a long time to complete.
 {: .callout}

-## What's in a `/`?

-When using `scp`, you may have noticed that a `:` _always_ follows the remote computer name; sometimes a `/` follows that, and sometimes not, and sometimes there's a final `/`.
-On Linux computers, `/` is the ___root___ directory, the location where the entire filesystem (and others attached to it) is anchored.
+When using `scp`, you may have noticed that a `:` _always_ follows the remote computer name.
+A string _after_ the `:` specifies the remote directory you wish to transfer the file or folder to, including a new name if you wish to rename the remote material.
+If you leave this field blank, `scp` defaults to your home directory and the name of the local material to be transferred.

+On Linux computers, `/` is the separator in file or directory paths.
 A path starting with a `/` is called _absolute_, since there can be nothing above the root `/`.
 A path that does not start with `/` is called _relative_, since it is not anchored to the root.

-If you want to upload a file to a location inside your home directory -- which is often the case -- then you don't need a leading `/`.
-After the `:`, start writing the sequence of folders that lead to the final storage location for the file or, as mentioned above, provide nothing if your home directory _is_ the destination.
+If you want to upload a file to a location inside your home directory -- which is often the case -- then you don't need a _leading_ `/`.
+After the `:`, you can type the destination path relative to your home directory.
+If your home directory _is_ the destination, you can leave the destination field blank, or type `~` -- the shorthand for your home directory -- for completeness.

-A trailing slash on the target directory is optional, and has no effect for `scp -r`, but is important in other commands, like `rsync`.
+With `scp`, a trailing slash on the target directory is optional, and has no effect.
+It is important for other commands, like `rsync`.

 > ## A Note on `rsync`
 >